bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 > * Attempting to process a payment through the API using the full credit card information may fail if the provider requires 3DS authentication.
 The card must be saved through a shopper-initiated transaction before it can be charged through the Payments API.
 > * The API flow does not currently support hosted, offsite, or wallet-type providers, such as PayPal and Amazon Pay.

-## Stored cards and Paypal accounts
+## Stored cards and PayPal accounts
-There are three steps to using a stored card or paypal account to make a payment.
+There are three steps to using a stored card or PayPal account to make a payment.

 1. [Get Payment Methods](/api-reference/store-management/payment-processing/accepted-methods/paymentsmethodsget)
 2. [Create Access Token](/api-reference/store-management/payment-processing/access-tokens/paymentsaccesstokenspost)